Ghini/ghini.desktop/doc/installing.rst

      https://raw.githubusercontent.com/Ghini/ghini.desktop/master/scripts/devinstall.sh

-   Please not that the script will not help you install any extra database connector.
+   Please note that the script will not help you install any extra database connector.
 This you will do in a later step.

    You can study the script to see what steps if runs for you.
 In short it